Ericsson/libpaf/README.md

-The Pathfinder Client Library `libpaf` is a C library used to access one or more Pathfinder service discovery domains, either as a service producer or consumer.
+The Pathfinder Client Library `libpaf` is a C library used to access one or more Pathfinder service discovery domains, either as a service provider or consumer.
 The library is an implementation of the [Pathfinder protocol](https://github.com/Ericsson/paf/blob/master/doc/PROTOCOL.md) version 2.